VScacchitti/README-generator/README.md

   # README-Generator

   ## Description
-  This prjoects collects user prompted README information and consilidates it into a neat clean README file.
+  This application collects user prompted information and consildates and writes it into a README file.

   ## Table of Contents
   - [Installation](#installation)